idvorkin/idvorkin.github.io/_d/time-off-2022-11.md

 - ☐ Bring lots of balloons and manual pump
 - ☑  Make some balloons for kids at the airport
+- ☐ Figured out how to carry balloon inflator in my pocket.

 ### Joy Activities